-DISEASE SYMPTOMS INCUBATION PERIOD USUAL SCHOOL ACTION AND COMMENTS ON COMMUNICABILITY SOURCE OF INFECTION AND MODE OF TRANSMISSION Slight fever, general feeling of illness, rash resembling water blister appearing after 3-4 days.
+DISEASE SYMPTOMS INCUBATION PERIOD USUAL SCHOOL ACTION AND COMMENTS ON COMMUNICABILITY SOURCE OF INFECTION AND MODE OF TRANSMISSION Chickenpox Slight fever, general feeling of illness, rash resembling water blister appearing after 3-4 days.
 Scabs appear later.
 2 to 3 weeks Exclude from school until chickenpox vesicles are dry and crusted.
 Contagious a few days before Virus spread directly from person through discharge from the nose and mouth, also by discharges from the skin and mucous membranes of infected persons.
 Readily communicable.
 One attack usually confers immunity.
 Children on immunosuppressive drugs at high risk.
 Vesicles usually on lips but may occur anywhere on skin or in mucous membranes.
 May be confused with Impetigo.
 2-12 days No restriction.
 May be communicable as long as seven weeks after lesion appears.
 Virus is transmitted by direct contact with infected persons, a majority of whom have an apparent infection.
-Acute upper respiratory signs, including watery eyes, sneezing, running nose, general feeling of illness. than 100 degrees 2.
+Common Cold Acute upper respiratory signs, including watery eyes, sneezing, running nose, general feeling of illness. than 100 degrees 2.
 Communicable 24 hours before Virus spread directly through coughing and sneezing and indirectly through articles fleshly soiled by discharge of infected person.
-Fever of 100.4 degrees or higher, new onset or worsening of cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, new loss of taste or smell.
-Stay home until you have had no fever for at least 3 days AND improvement of other symptoms AND at least 10 days have passed since your symptoms first appeared.
-Siblings and household members also stay home for 14 days.
-Some spread might be possible before people show symptoms (when they are asymptomatic).
-The virus is thought to spread mainly from person-to-person through respiratory droplets produced when an infected person coughs or sneezes.
-It spreads between people who are in close contact with one another (within about 6 feet).
+Fever of 100.0 degrees or higher, new onset or worsening cough, shortness of breath or difficulty breathing, chills, muscle pain, headache, sore throat, new loss of taste or smell, nausea, vomiting, diarrhea, excessive fatigue, new onset of nasal congestion or runny nose.
+5 days AND it has been five (5) days since you tested positive for COVID.
+2. Some spread might be possible before people show symptoms The virus is thought to spread mainly from person-to-person through respiratory droplets produced when an infected person coughs or sneezes.
+It spreads between people who are in close contact.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.
-It is also possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes.
-Washing your hands and cleaning frequently touched surfaces often is a good way to prevent you from getting COVID-19 from touching surfaces.
+Washing your hands and cleaning frequently touched surfaces often is a good way to prevent you from getting COVID-19.
 Chills, body ache, headache, fever sore throat, followed by cough, runny nose and possibly stomach ache.
 24-72 hours Exclude from school until well, usually 2-7 days.
 Fever of more than 100 degrees for 24 hours.
 Use non-aspirin products to treat fever.
 Virus spread directly through coughing, sneezing and contact with nose or throat discharges of patient.
 Possibly airborne.
 Blisters, pustules rapidly covered with honey-colored crust.
 May be confused with cold sores.
 Usually seen first near mouth or nose, can spread rapidly.
-1-6 days, occasionally longer Contagious until lesions are healed.
-May return to school when treated with over-the-counter antibiotic ointment.
+1-6 days, occasionally longer healed.
 Bacteria spread by direct contact with sores, sometimes with contact from discharges from nose or throat of patient; airborne transmission also occurs.
 Usually caused by Streptococcus or Staphylococcus bacteria.